Caustics of finitely dense inertial particles: Caustics in two-dimensional flows

 Before moving to 2D turbulence, it is insightful to study caustics in the vicinity of a point vortex.
 The dimensional velocity field is given by $\vec{u}^* = \hat{\theta} ~\Gamma /2\pi r^*$, where $r^*$ is the dimensional length from the origin, and $\Gamma$ is the circulation.
 Choosing the length scale $L = \sqrt{\Gamma \tau_p/2\pi}$ \cite{ravichandran2015} and timescale $\tau_p$, the nondimensional velocity and the invariant $Q$ become

-whereas the invariant $R=0$ because this is a 2D flow.
+whereas the invariant $R=0$ in a 2D flow.
 The entire flow is thus in a strain field which is singular at the point vortex and rapidly decays away from it.
 Using \eref{NDeom}, the non-dimensional equation of motion of particles around a point vortex in polar coordinates $\vec{x}_p = (r,\theta)$ reads

 which is an extension to $\alpha \ne 1$ of the expression of \cite{ravichandran2015}, and where $\mathscr{L} = r^2 \dot{\theta}$ is the angular momentum per unit mass, and $\dot{()} = d()/dt$.
 Our choice of scales renders \eref{nd_ptvrtx} parameter-free, so a given solution holds for particles of any Stokes number when appropriately scaled.
 We show results for $St=1$.